Sport, Coaching & Physical Education HND

 What makes Sport, Coaching & Physical Education at Worcester special?

-- Excellent facilities, including BASES-accredited physiology labs, our Motion Performance Centre, and the University of Worcester Arena - an official Paralympic training venue and winner of the 2015 Guardian Buildings that Inspire Award
+- Great playing facilities outdoor and indoor, including the University of Worcester Arena, an official Paralympic training venue and winner of the 2015 Guardian Buildings that Inspire Award

 Clearing 2017 - call us on 01905 855111

 UCAS tariff points

 72 UCAS Tariff points including GCSE English and Mathematics at Grade C or above.

 Access to Higher Education Diploma will be considered.
 Relevant vocational qualifications and experience may also be considered.